Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Relative Pose Estimation for Generalized Cameras

-First we prove that $\rank(\mathbf{N}_k) \le 2$.
-To achieve this goal, we need to prove that the null space of $\mathbf{N}_k$ is not empty.
-Since $k_1$-th, $k_2$-th, and $k_3$-th PCs are captured by the same perspective cameras across two views, their related essential matrices are the same.
-According to Eq.~\eqref{eq:essential_matrix}, the essential matrix is
+We begin by proving that $\rank(\mathbf{N}_k) \le 2$.
+To accomplish this objective, we must prove that the null space of $\mathbf{N}_k$ is non-empty.
+Given that the $k_1$-th, $k_2$-th, and $k_3$-th PCs are observed by the same perspective camera in each view, their associated essential matrices remain unchanged.
+Referring to Eq.~\eqref{eq:essential_matrix}, the essential matrix can be parametrized as

 Denote $\bar{\mathbf{t}} \triangleq \mathbf{t} + \R \mathbf{s}_i - \mathbf{s}_{i'}$, then we have

 Substituting Eq.~\eqref{eq:new_essential_matrix_app} into Eq.~\eqref{eq:essential_mat_pc}, we obtain three equations for the three PCs.
 Each monomial in the three equations is linear with respect to one entry of vector $\bar{\mathbf{t}}$, and there is no constant term.
 Hence, these equations can be expressed as